Prat00709/Hackathon1/README.md

 Streamlit: To create the interactive, real-time dashboard for model comparison and tuning.

 GridSearchCV: For systematic and automated hyperparameter optimization with cross-validation.

+Setup Instructions

+1. Clone or Download the Project

+2. Install Python (if not already installed)

+3. Create and Activate a Virtual Environment

+4. Install Required Libraries

+5. Place the Dataset

+6. Run the Streamlit App

+7. Explore the Dashboard

+Once launched, a browser window will open showing your interactive dashboard.
+Use the sidebar to:

+Select a model

+Tune hyperparameters

+View updated metrics and performance plots